tetracorp/k240/docs/_posts/2022-05-20-cu-amiga-demo.md

 You receive a notification when an enemy ship enters sensor range.
 The full game has a voice clip for this (`enemyves.mgl` or "enemy vessel detected"), but it's unused.
-This is probably because you can't intercept individual ships, and they're always Scout Ships or Transporters that never attack your asteroid intentionally.
+This is probably because you can't intercept individual ships, and they're always Scoutships or Transporters that never attack your asteroid intentionally.

 You start with an established colony on a large asteroid.
 You have the Missile